cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 ## Working with the Preview on a Second Monitor

-The **Profile Real-Time Preview** view can be detached from the workbench entirely and moved to a separate window — for example, onto a second monitor — by dragging its tab away from its current panel and releasing it outside the workbench boundary.
+The **Profile Real-Time Preview** view can be detached from the workbench entirely and moved to a separate window (for example, onto a second monitor) by dragging its tab away from its current panel and releasing it outside the workbench boundary.
 Once detached, the view can be maximized to fill the full screen, giving the diagram the maximum possible space while leaving the profile editor and the rest of the workbench fully accessible on the primary monitor.